kwame-mintah/terraform-aws-certified-devops-engineer-professional/README.md

 >
 > Please note that terragrunt will create an S3 Bucket and DynamoDB table for storing the remote state.
 > Ensure the account deploying the resources has the appropriate permissions to create or connect to these resources.

+## Teardown order

+Due to mixture of using both Terraform and CloudFormation for learning purposes, not all resources will be destroyed when attempting to  use Terraform destroy.
+Please follow the order below before attempting a `terragrunt destroy`.

+1. Delete the CloudFormation stack for (`devops-engineer-lambda-api-gateway-stack`),
+2. Empty S3 Bucket(s).

 ## Pre-Commit hooks